whoismissing/full-chain-practice/google-ctf-21/full_chain/README.md

 In our example of javascript code executed within the infinite loop `x.set(y, 33);`, we will probably break on the native function `Builtins_TypedArrayPrototypeSet`.

 Looking at the source code for this function, there is a call to `memmove` that we can break on to verify the source and destination pointers as well as the value being copied.
+We could also leave magic values in memory and search for them in the debugger.

 ```
 (gdb) b * libc_memmove